peruvianidol/11ty-recipes/_src/index.md

 layout: base
 ---

-There's a ton of great <a href="https://11ty.dev/">Eleventy</a> starter kits out there but they're pretty opinionated about their features and dependencies. <strong>11ty.recipes</strong> helps you build an Eleventy site from scratch, showing you how to add individual features like a SASS pipeline or icon sprite generation to craft the exact site you need.
+There's a ton of great <a href="https://11ty.dev/">Eleventy</a> starter kits out there but they're pretty opinionated about their features and dependencies. <strong>11ty.recipes</strong> helps you build an Eleventy site from scratch, showing you how to add individual features to craft the exact site you need.

 ## Recipes